Some similarities to : Garden Cultivar varieties of Poppies.

 Thebaine is a minor constituent of opium, and although chemically similar to both morphine and codeine, it actually has the opposite effect on the Central Nervous System: it stimulates rather than depresses it, and at higher doses causes strychnine-like convulsions.
 It is not used pharmacologically, but can be converted chemically into many other commercial drugs that are.
 It is itself a controlled Class A drug.

-Noscapine, aka Narcotine or Anarcotine, is another opiate alkaloid found naturally within the Opium Poppy.
-Abundance in Opium Poppy seeds is between 2% and 10%.
+Anarcotine, is another opiate alkaloid found naturally within the Opium Poppy.
+Its abundance in Opium Poppy seeds is between 2% and 10%.
 Structurally it is similar to morphine with lactone-ring modifications.
 Used as a cough suppressant it also exhibits anti-cancer activity which is now being investigated to determine whether it can be deployed effectively.
 It may also be useful in stroke victims.

 a SYNTHETIC OPIATE and ANTIDOTE